bergerandrew/graphql-jvm-components/federation/graphql-jvm-federation/README.md

                 )
                 .build()

-        //Apollo transformer to wire in entity support val schemaTransformer = Federation.transform(typeRegistry, runtimeWiring)
+        //Apollo transformer to add in entity support val schemaTransformer = Federation.transform(typeRegistry, runtimeWiring)

         //NEW: improve federation support by allowing resolvers/datafetchers for each individual entity to be passed in at once